-Requirements for Initial Certification in Any of the Sciences
+Requirements for Initial Certification in any of the Sciences

-- A. Completion of the requirements for the biology, chemistry, earth and space science or physics major - B. Professional educational requirements: - 1.
-PSY 327 Human Growth and Development in the Educational Context - 2.
+- A. Completion of the requirements for the biology, chemistry, earth and space science or physics major - B. Professional educational requirements:

+- 1. PSY 327 Human Growth and Development in the Educational Context - 2.
 SSE 350 Foundations of Education - 3.
-LIN 344 Language Acquisition and Literacy Development (3 credits)

-- 4. SCI 410 Pedagogy and Methods for Science Education I - 5.
-SCI 420 Pedagogy and Methods for Science Education II - 6.
-SCI 449 Field Experience I - 7.
-SCI 450 Field Experience II - 8.
-SCI 451 Supervised Teaching-Middle Level Science (grades 7-9) - 9.
-SCI 452 Supervised Teaching-High School Science (grades 10-12) - 10.SCI 454 Science Student Teaching Seminar
+CEF 347 Introduction to Special Education - 4.
+LIN 344 Language Acquisition and Literacy Development (3 credits) - 5.
+SCI 410 Pedagogy and Methods for Science Education I - 6.
+SCI 420 Pedagogy and Methods for Science Education II - 7.
+SCI 449 Field Experience I - 8.
+SCI 450 Field Experience II - 9.
+SCI 451 Supervised Teaching-Middle Level Science (grades 7-9) - 10.
+SCI 452 Supervised Teaching-High School Science (grades 10-12) - 11.
+SCI 454 Science Student Teaching Seminar

-Note: To be eligible for SCI 410/449, students must have declared a major in one of the above sciences and the teacher education program and have taken at least four science laboratory courses.
+Note: To be eligible for SCI 410/SCI 449, students must have declared a major in one of the above sciences and the teacher education program and have taken at least four science laboratory courses.